Network environment requirements

 Network infrastructure requirements

-To use LifeTime to manage your application lifecycle, you need to have bidirectional communication between the front-end of the LifeTime environment, and all other servers (front-ends and deployment controllers) of your OutSystems Infrastructure.
+To use LifeTime to manage your application lifecycle, you need to have bidirectional communication between the front-end of the LifeTime environment, and all other front-ends of your OutSystems Platform Infrastructure.

 In case HTTPS is not supported, LifeTime communicates with the environments it manages by HTTP.

 Applications must be deployed as follows: